yig/GMU-CS425/README.md

 One you have a compiler and `xmake` installed, we are ready to begin.

+> 🤖: I don't discuss or describe it, but it is possible to use [CMake](https://cmake.org/) to compile the project.
+[Modern CMake](https://cliutils.gitlab.io/modern-cmake/) is actually pretty nice and worth learning.
+You can then use [FetchContent](https://web.archive.org/web/20220211151524/https://bewagner.net/programming/2020/05/02/cmake-fetchcontent/) as a sort of distributed package manager.
+It's a bit jankier.
+Not all packages are set up for it.
+On the other hand, you can DIY a solution for such packages in your `CMakeLists.txt` without relying on a centralized package manager.
+I put a `CMakeLists.txt` capable of compiling the project [here](cmake/CMakeLists.txt), but I won't be discussing it much further.
+(You can compile with it by putting it at the top of your directory.
+Then compile the usual way.
+From the command line: (1) create a build folder `mkdir build-cmake`, (2) enter that directory (`cd build-cmake`), (3) let CMake configure the project `cmake ..`, and finally (4) compile `make` or `cmake --build .`.)

 ## Making a project

 Create a new directory.
 Since we're making a "little engine", I called mine `illengine` (🤷).